lnls-dig/CDB_Populator/README.md

 ./cdb-get-item --service-url=https://your.host.name:port/cdb --id=item id
 ```

 This command will find the item with the given id in the CDB database and print his values.
 In the code bellow the terminal shows one item with the id=50.
-It have to be like this:
+It has to be like this:
 ```
 id=50 name=MOE item_identifier1=1.0 item_identifier2=Optoelectric Module
 ```